brave/brave-browser/README.md

 cd path-to-your-project-folder/src/brave
 npm install

-# the Chromium source is downloaded, which has a large history
+# the Chromium source is downloaded, which has a large history (gigabytes of data)
-# this might take really long to finish
+# this might take really long to finish depending on internet speed

 npm run init
 ```